scorpido74/azure-docs.nl-nl/articles/sql-database/elastic-jobs-tsql.md

 ### <a name="sp_add_job"></a><a name="sp_add_job"></a>sp_add_job

-Voegt een nieuwe taak toe.
+Hiermee wordt een nieuwe taak toegevoegd.

 #### <a name="syntax"></a>Syntaxis